brain-murphy/calcproject/README Part 1.md

 This will compile the entire project; no additional compilation will be necessary in order to run the individual parts of the project.

+The project must be compiled using JDK 8.

 ## Running